Frequently Asked Questions

 We only use 100% environmentally-friendly, biodegradable cleaning agents to prevent damage to landscaping.

 A grey deck can be improved with pressure washing.
-Weather can age wood quickly if it has not be stained and sealed.
+Weather can age wood quickly if it has not been stained and sealed.
 Pressure washing can help to get rid of the weathered look and bring out the natural beauty of your wood deck or fence.